algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 <!-- Be more specific eg. any android phone from the last 5 years and windows 10-->

 - The application has French and English language
 - The application has light and dark mode
 - The application is adapted to all screen sizes
-- Application work on Windows and Android
+- Application work on Windows and Android older version (Windows 10, Android 5.0)